 The president and the treasurer must maintain cumulative and total grade point averages of at least 2.0.

 The chief executive officer/president/coordinator/chairperson and the treasurer must be in good standing and must not be on probation of any kind, including academic or disciplinary probation.
 If the chief executive officer/president/coordinator/chairperson or the treasurer is placed on probation, they cannot continue to be an officer of the officially recognized student organization.

 An officer of each organization is required to attend a yearly orientation session conducted by Campus Life, which provides an overview of current policies, procedures, organizations, resources, and programs.

 B. Allocated Office Space

 A limited number of student organization office spaces have been designated for organization who purpose serves a university priority.
-The following organizations have been designated an office space on campus: Student Government Association, Colonnade, WGUR, Peacock's Feet, Greek Life councils, and the Campus Activities Board.
+The following organizations have been designated an office space on campus: Student Government Association, Colonnade, WGUR, Peacock's Feet, Fraternal councils, and the Campus Activities Board.
 Because office space is limited, it is rare that space becomes available.